codio/site/source/docs/specifics/ocaml.html.md

 1. From the Codio Dashboard, select the 'Create Project' tab.
 1. Enter a name for your project.
 1. From the dropdown list, select 'Empty project' then press 'Create project'.
 1. You will now be taken to the IDE.
-Feel free to delete the `index.html` file.
-1. If you want, you can add edit the `README.md` file by clicking the 'Code' link in the status bar at the bottom of the opened README file.

 ## 2. Install OCaml and the Ocaml Package Manager OPAM
 1. From the Tools->Terminal menu, open up a Terminal window